 - Myths and Facts about TB Vaccine Research, by IAVI, is a fact sheet that responds to some common misconceptions about vaccine research.

 - Tuberculosis Vaccines and Clinical Trials, published by IAVI, provides information about TB, vaccines, and clinical trials in an illustrative and easy to understand booklet.

 - Being Part of Tuberculosis Vaccine Clinical Trials is a speaking book published by Books of Hope in collaboration with Aeras, that provides potential clinical trial participants with information about tuberculosis and what is involved in participating in a clinical trial.
 The information is in both English and Afrikaans.
-Hard copies of the speaking book are available on request.
-Contact us if you are interested in obtaining copies of the speaking book.

 Recent Scientific Publications

 - Tuberculosis vaccines update: Is an RNA-based vaccine feasible for tuberculosis?
 Larsen SE, Baldwin SL, Coler RN.
 Int J Infect Dis.
 2023 May. doi: 10.1016/j.ijid.2023.03.035.
 Epub 2023 Mar 23.